johnsbrook/10-Employee-Tracker/README.md

 ## Description

-Employee Tracker is a NodeJS application that allows the user to update employee, department and role information using CLI.
+Employee Tracker is a Node.js application that allows the user to update employee, department and role information using CLI.

 ## Table of Contents